-The self-assessment for 2022 was based on a questionnaire and interviews with members of the SB and the EB.
+The self-assessment for 2023 was based on a questionnaire and a plenary SB evaluation session with external supervision.
 The following aspects were assessed:

 - Role and composition of the SB;

 - Effectiveness of processes (information-gathering and decision-making);

 - Role as an employer;

 - Advisory role and strategy.